gabrieldemarmiesse/overtake/README.md

 ### More advanced examples.

 We can show you here more pattern that are possible.
 Basically `if isinstance(..., ...)` might be your cue that `overtake` might help you write clearer code.

+#### Recursivity

 Let's write a function that returns the number of days since January 1st:

 ```python
 from typing import overload